dkrolikowski/tull_coude_reduction/docs/source/page_image_cal_and_process.rst

 CCD Calibration Files
 ---------------------

 The first step is to generate the bias and flat field calibration files.
-The functions for these steps are hosted in the :py:meth:`ccd_calibrations <ccd_calibrations>` module.
+The functions for these steps are hosted in the :py:meth:`ccd_calibrations <modules.ccd_calibrations>` module.
-There are individual functions to generate each of the necessary calibration FITS files, and a "wrapper" function (:py:func:`build_calibrations <ccd_calibrations.build_calibrations>`) that is called in the main reduction script to run this entire step.
+There are individual functions to generate each of the necessary calibration FITS files, and a "wrapper" function (:py:func:`build_calibrations <modules.ccd_calibrations.build_calibrations>`) that is called in the main reduction script to run this entire step.

 The options for this step in the reduction are defined in the ``calibration`` section of the main *config* YAML file, which is described in full :ref:`here <target_to_config_description>`.